-Whether you are a seasoned construction veteran, or are simply working on your own home improvement, you’ve most likely perused the aisles of your local building supply store and considered the use of the many products offered.
-Power tools, in particular, are a handy item to have for most building projects, with favored items well know by even the greenest of builders.
+Whether you are a seasoned construction veteran or are simply working on your own home improvement, you’ve most likely perused the aisles of your local building supply store and considered the use of the many products offered.
+Power tools, in particular, are a handy item to have for most building projects, with favored items well known by even the greenest of builders.
 But are you aware of the convenience a nail gun can lend to your projects?
-If you have ever pondered the purchase of a nailer, and are considering what these products can provide, then look no further as we review some of the top rated nail guns below.
+If you have ever pondered the purchase of a nailer, and are considering what these products can provide, then look no further as we review some of the top-rated, best nail guns below.

 Electric Nail Gun

 The two most often used types of nail guns are electric and pneumatic powered.
 Both corded and cordless version of electric nailers exist, both with their own sets of pros and cons.
 A corded gun requires an extension cord able to reach to the job you are working on, and a cordless version has you at the mercy of battery charge times.
 They do have their advantages though in that they are convenient, more lightweight, and very portable.
 Pneumatic nailers require compressed air for use, meaning you must have the hoses and air compressor, as well as the extension cords to run power to the compressor.
 These are generally very powerful tools, however, and provide excellent dependability for larger jobs.

 Obviously, not all nail guns are made the same, and there are different firing methods to consider when looking over various models.
 It is important to know how your nail gun works for safety reasons when working with them to avoid accidental discharge, or a marring of your work surface.

 Contact or bump firing the gun allows you to drive nails.
 This happens with each bump of the safety tip against a surface while you are holding down the trigger.
 This is a fast and easy way to get a large job done but does require precision and control on behalf of the user.